Forbes Winslow

 He continued to write numerous papers on insanity and on its relation to the laws, and in 1860 published On the Obscure Diseases of the Brain and Mind, a work containing many interesting cases.
 In 1865, after recovering from a serious illness, he wrote Light and its Influence and a short essay On Uncontrollable Drunkenness.
 He was examined before a committee of the House of Commons in 1872 on this subject.
 The frequent establishment of the plea of insanity in criminal cases was largely due to his influence, and he was called as a witness in many celebrated trials.
 He died at Brighton on 3 March 1874, and was buried in the family vault at Epping.
 The Medical Circular for 16 March 1853 contains his portrait, engraved from a daguerreotype.

 In 1841 he married Susannah Holt (1811–1883).
 His eldest son, the Revd Forbes Edward Winslow, was vicar of Epping.
 His second son, Lyttelton Stewart Forbes Winslow, graduated in medicine and, like his father, became a noted psychiatrist.
-He became famous for his involvement in the Jack the Ripper and Georgina Weldon cases.
-His daughter, Susanna Frances, married the humorist Arthur William à Beckett.
-Another daughter was Contance Winslow (1850-1925).
+L. Forbes Winslow became famous for his involvement in the Jack the Ripper and Georgina Weldon cases.
+Forbes Benignus Winslow's daughter, Susanna Frances, married the humourist Arthur William à Beckett.
+Another daughter was Constance Winslow (1850-1925).